Davis Projects for Peace

 Lewis Global Studies Center

-Final decisions on all wining proposals will be announced in March.
-Acceptances are due before March, TBD.
+Final decisions on all winning proposals will be announced in March.
+Acceptances are due shortly thereafter.
 Grant payments will be made shortly after all agreements have been received.
-Any alternates will be announced in April.

 Each funded project must submit a final report.
 There are instructions on the Projects for Peace Forms page.
 A separate one-page accounting of the funds expended is to be submitted using the budget template.

 Students may attach up to three digital photos to the final report.
 Reports will be posted on the program's website.